AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/index.md

 - Limited access to browser APIs (see the [Web APIs](./common/) reference).
 Note however, you can use the [communication APIs](./communication/) to expose browser APIs (ie: `fetch`) from the iframe environment to be used in the script runtime.
 - Runs in a slower execution environment.
 - Provides no debugging capabilities other than those provided by the [injected `console` functions](../common/index.md#injected-objects).
-- Runs in the same context/thread as the host's application business logic, (e.g. the authoring worker thread in Adobe Express), thus providing access to interact with it via the injected APIs.
+- Runs in the same context/thread as the host's application business logic, thus providing access to interact with it via the injected APIs.

 ## Getting Started with the APIs
 The methods defined in the [communication API reference](./communication/) are used to expose and use the API proxies between the iframe and script environments of your add-on.
 Start with the [communication reference](./communication/) to learn more about how to expose APIs and use them from either  environment.